Autumn Leaf Pumpkin Pie

 - Lightly sweetened whipped cream for serving

-Position a rack in the lower third of an oven.
-Place a cookie sheet on the rack.
-Preheat to 400°F.
+Meanwhile, position a rack in the lower third of an oven.
+Place a baking sheet on the rack and preheat the oven to 400°F (200°C).

 Line the piecrust with parchment paper or aluminum foil and fill with pie weights.
-Place the pie dish on the preheated cookie sheet and bake for 15 minutes.
+Place the pie dish on the preheated baking sheet and bake for 15 minutes.
 Remove the parchment and weights and bake until the crust is light golden brown, about 5 minutes more.
-Transfer to a wire rack and let cool completely, about 30 minutes.
-Reduce the oven temperature to 375°F.
+Transfer the piecrust to a wire rack and let cool completely, about 30 minutes.
+(Leave the baking sheet in the oven.)
+Reduce the oven temperature to 375°F (190°C).

-Place the pie dish on the preheated cookie sheet.
+Place the pie dish on the preheated baking sheet.
 Bake until the filling is set, about 1 hour and 15 minutes, covering the edges of the crust with foil if they get too brown.
 Transfer the pie dish to the wire rack and let the pie cool completely, about 4 hours, before serving.
-Accompany each slice with a dollop of whipped cream.